Ike Nassi's Home Page

 (CSAIL).
 Currently he is a research affiliate at CSAIL.

 Prior to joining SAP, he co-founded Firetide Inc, a wireless mesh networking company based in Los Gatos, California.
 At Firetide he served as Executive Vice President and CTO, and was a Chairman of Firetide’s Board of Directors.
-He is now a senior advisor to the company.
+Firetide was sold in 2015 to Unicom Global.

 He has also been an industry consultant and entrepreneur specializing in computer and networking technology and products.
 His consulting assignments have been with several startup companies, startup divisions within established companies, and venture capital firms.

 Before starting his consulting practice, he was with Cisco Systems.
 Prior to

 joining Cisco, he had been Vice President of Product Development

 and Operations and Chief Technology Officer at InfoGear

 Technology Corporation, which was acquired by Cisco June

 Prior to joining InfoGear, he was a Senior Vice President and a Corporate Officer at Apple Computer, where he led its AppleSoft Division until November 1996.
 At Apple he was responsible for all system software.
 Prior to working at Apple he helped start Encore Computer Corporation, a pioneer in the design and development of shared memory multiprocessors, and before that worked at Visual Technology, Digital Equipment Corporation and SofTech Inc.